plone/training/docs/customizing-volto-light-theme/concepts.md

 --accent-foreground-color: #000;
 ```

-### Semantic color properties
+### Semantic Color Properties

 As an additional layer on top of the main color properties, we have set in place some semantic custom properties for the basic layout sections.
 As a default they use the values from the main color variables, but they can be detached if desired by setting new color values.
-However, we feel that leaving these color relationships as they are helps create a cohesive final design.
-The semantic layer of properties includes the following:
+However, leaving these color relationships as they are helps create a cohesive final design:

 ```scss
 // Header